milosz.kula@amkl.edu.pl

 score reading, introduction to conducting, music theory

 Conductor, musicologist, teacher.
-He graduated from the Karol Lipiński Academy of Music in Wrocław, where he studied conducting and clarinet.
-While pursuing his music studies, he also completed a degree in musicology at the University of Wrocław.
-He is currently employed as an assistant professor at the Academy of Music in Wrocław.
+A graduate of the Karol Lipiński Academy of Music in Wrocław, where he studied conducting and clarinet.
+Whilst pursuing his musical studies, he also completed a degree in musicology at the University of Wrocław.

-He is the winner of the Rev. Prof. Hieronim Feicht Award for 2022, presented by the Musicologists' Section of the Polish Composers' Union.
-He has also received awards and distinctions at chamber ensemble competitions in Szczecin, Jawor and Wrocław.
+He is the winner of the Rev. Prof. Hieronim Feicht Award for 2022, presented by the Musicologists’ Section of the Polish Composers’ Union.
+He has also received awards and distinctions at chamber music competitions in Szczecin, Jawor and Wrocław.
 He is a semi-finalist of the 1st Adam Kopyciński National Competition for Conducting Students in Wrocław.
-He was co-founder and president of the Wrocław Youth Orchestra, with which he has realised a number of diverse orchestral projects in Poland and abroad.
+He was a co-founder and president of the Wrocław Youth Orchestra, with which he realised a number of diverse orchestral projects both in Poland and abroad.

-He was a chorister with the Wrocław Philharmonic Choir and, as a chorister and orchestral musician, he collaborated with the Senza Rigore Chamber Choir, the Sudeten Philharmonic in Wałbrzych and the ProMusica Artistic Agency.
-He has given concerts in the Czech Republic, France, Spain, Germany, Russia and Switzerland.
-He made his debut as a conductor at the Eurochestries festival in 2010 in Almeria (Spain).
-He has conducted concerts as part of the Clarimania Festival in Wrocław, the Brand New Music Festival in Katowice and the Crazy Days of Music in Warsaw.
-He has performed with philharmonic orchestras in Lublin, Zielona Góra, Kielce, Katowice, Rzeszów, Opole, Częstochowa, Olomouc (Czech Republic), Wałbrzych, Capella Bydgostiensis, Berlin Sinfonietta, the Polish Sinfonia Iuventus Orchestra, the Toruń Symphony Orchestra, the Sound Factory Orchestra and the Silesian Philharmonic Choir in Katowice (with most of them on multiple occasions).
-In 2014-2015, he collaborated with the Gliwice Music Theatre.
-He has performed with artists such as Ewa Biegas, Szczepan Kończal, Jadwiga Kotnowska, Bartosz Koziak, Paweł Kowalski, Alina Mleczko, Kamil Pacholec, Jadwiga Postrożna, Adam Strug, Jose Torres, Sławomira Wilga, and the bands Havana Dreams and Tango Attack.
-He is the first Polish conductor whose concert was recorded in 4K (2018).
+As a chorister and orchestral musician, he has collaborated with the Wrocław Philharmonic Choir, the Senza Rigore Chamber Choir, the Sudeten Philharmonic in Wałbrzych and the ProMusica Artists’ Agency.
+He made his conducting debut in 2010 at the Eurochestries festival in Almería (Spain).
+He has had the opportunity to conduct concerts as part of the Clarimania Festival in Wrocław, the Brand New Music Festival in Katowice, the Crazy Days of Music in Warsaw, and the Stars Promote in Jelenia Góra.
+He has performed with philharmonic orchestras in Lublin, Zielona Góra, Kielce, Katowice, Rzeszów, Opole, Częstochowa, Olomouc (Czech Republic), Wałbrzych, San Remo, Bari (Italy), Sibiu (Romania), Białystok, Capella Bydgostiensis, Berlin Sinfonietta, the Polish Sinfonia Iuventus Orchestra, the Toruń Symphony Orchestra, the Sound Factory Orchestra and the Silesian Philharmonic Choir in Katowice (with most of them on numerous occasions).
+In 2014–2015, he collaborated with the Gliwice Musical Theatre.
+He has performed with artists such as Piotr Milwiw-Baron, Ewa Biegas, Szczepan Kończal, Jadwiga Kotnowska, Bartosz Koziak, Paweł Kowalski, Alessandro Marangoni, Marco Misciagnia, Alina Mleczko, Jarosław Nadrzycki, Kamil Pacholec, Jadwiga Postrożna, Adam Strug, Jose Torres, Sławomira Wilga, and the ensembles Havana Dreams and Tango Attack.
+He is the first Polish conductor to have a concert recorded in 4K (2018).

-An important area of his activity is his long-standing collaboration with the youngest musicians – students of music schools in Częstochowa and Opole.
-This has resulted in numerous concerts and workshops with young people.
+A key focus of his work has been his collaboration, now in its several years, with young musicians – pupils at music schools in Częstochowa and Opole.
+This has resulted in numerous concerts and workshops involving young people.

-Miłosz Kula is also involved in academic activities.
-He participated in an ethnomusicological expedition to the Irkutsk region (Russia), researching traces of the Polish repertoire.
-He has given papers at academic conferences in Bydgoszcz, Poznań, Warsaw and Wrocław.
-He has managed six research grants, awarded by, among others, the Institute of Music and Dance and the National Science Centre.
-Recently, he has started working with the Polish Music Publishing House, preparing a volume (source-critical edition) of Stanisław Moniuszko's orchestral works.
+Miłosz Kula is also involved in academic work.
+He took part in an ethnomusicological expedition to the Irkutsk region (Russia), researching traces of the Polish repertoire.
+He has delivered papers at academic conferences in Bydgoszcz, Poznań, Warsaw and Wrocław.
+He has led six research grants, awarded by, among others, the Institute of Music and Dance and the National Science Centre.
+Recently, he has begun collaborating with the Polish Music Publishing House, preparing an edition (a critical source edition) of Stanisław Moniuszko’s orchestral works.

-He currently focuses on the instrumental works of Carl Ditters von Dittersdorf and 19th-century Polish instrumental music.
-He is the author of several academic and popular science publications (four of which are in English).
-He is an active lecturer and populariser, providing commentary for concerts at music festivals in Lower Silesia.
+He is currently focusing on the instrumental works of Carl Ditters von Dittersdorf and on 19th-century Polish instrumental music.
+He is the author of over a dozen academic and popular science publications (six of which are in English).
+He is actively involved in public speaking and outreach, providing commentary for concerts in Lower Silesia.

-He has been associated with the Academy of Music in Wrocław as a teacher since 2015.
-At this institution, he teaches a wide range of subjects, including historically oriented musicology, conducting and issues supporting musical activity.
+He has been associated with the Wrocław Academy of Music as a lecturer since 2015 – he currently holds the post of assistant professor.
+At the academy, he teaches a wide range of subjects, including historically oriented musicology, the art of conducting, and topics supporting musical activity.
 He has also been associated with the University of Wrocław and the Marcin Józef Żebrowski Music School Complex in Częstochowa.